 - A short (500 word) description of the nominee’s contributions to the neurobiology of language

-- Two letters of recommendation (each no more than 2 pages long).
-Letter writers should address the nominee’s outstanding scientific contributions, leadership, and mentoring.
+- Two letters of recommendation (each no more than 2 pages long) addressing the nominee’s outstanding scientific contributions, leadership, and mentoring

 The award is presented at the SNL Annual Meeting.
 It includes a prize of $1,000, generously provided by Language, Cognition and Neuroscience.
 In addition, the recipient receives free registration to the Annual Meeting where they deliver a talk and receive their award.